 What needs planning permission?

-- alter or extend a house or flat, erect a building in the garden of a house or alter a flat.
-The Scottish Government has produced guidance which gives you basic advice on whether or not you will require formal consent for works on a house of flat on the Scottish Government website
+- altering or extending a house or flat, erecting a building in the garden of a house or altering a flat.
+Find more information about whether you need formal consent for works on a house of flat on the Scottish Government website

-- change the use of land or buildings e.g. from residential to office use
+- changing the use of land or buildings e.g. from residential to office use

 - agricultural or forestry related buildings and private ways

-- erect or extend any other form of building or structure whether residential, industrial or commercial, including renewable energy developments.
+- erecting or extending any other form of building or structure whether residential, industrial or commercial, including renewable energy developments

-For current regulations on changes of use and non-domestic Permitted Development Rights see:
+View current regulations on changes of use and non-domestic Permitted Development Rights:

 To confirm that your proposals do not require planning permission, we will require a certificate of Lawfulness of a Proposed Use or Development.